The Illuminati hysteria that came with the Angels and Demons novel and movie was not new neither was its conspiracy theme.

-With each conspiracy theory comes experts who are in the know.
-But when the hype dies down, they collapse into themselves.
-I was once caught up in the Illuminati hype too.
-I stumbled on a website owned by an “expert” at detecting Illuminati hoofprints behind music videos, movies and world events.
-I was totally hooked!
-Later, I began to see that the whole Illuminati-spotting business was based on subjective whims, abstractions, self-appointed authorities and tragi-comic episodes (like someone telling me how evil Beyonce was and happily downloading her music in the next breath).
+After a year of being on a roller coaster of conspiracies, I began to discover that the whole Illuminati-spotting business was based on subjective whims, abstractions, self-appointed authorities and tragi-comic episodes (like folks telling me how evil Beyonce was and happily downloading her music in the next breath).

-Today, it’s generally agreed that the Illuminati consist of secret, underground cult linked with the Knight Templar and Gnostic groups aiming to take over the world using celebrities, politicians and the media.
+Today, it’s generally agreed that the Illuminati consists of secret, underground cult linked with the Knight Templar and Gnostic groups aiming to take over the world using celebrities, politicians and the media.

 Some have traced it to the Bavarian Illuminati founded by Adam Weishaupt, a former Jesuit on May 1, 1776 within the Masonic Lodges of Germany.
 But historians agree that by 1785, the Bavarian Illuminati was broken and suppressed by the government for plotting against the kings of Europe.

 Another version says the Illuminati came from “The Protocols of the Learned Elders of Zion”, a mythological piece written by Hermann Goedsch in Europe in the 1800s.
 The work claims that 12 elders of Zion meet with Satan at a graveyard on how to take over the world.